xudueeuzuruu/Emporium/README.md

 **Example:** emporium.exe main.emp
 #### The source file was not found
 This error occurs when the specified source file does not exist
+#### The source file has an incorrect extension
+This error occurs if the extension of the source file is incorrect, by default it should be **.emp**